Grinding

 Need a circuit-level recommendation?

 Share your crushed feed top size, target grind size, ore type, t/h, and whether the next step is flotation or magnetic separation.
-That is enough for a first-pass mill and classifier recommendation.
+Those inputs support a preliminary mill and classifier shortlist; testwork and circulating-load assumptions may still change it.

 Ask an Engineer